 There is a longer lead time for these skids

 There are a lot of advantages to buying used or repaired pallets.
-These are usually significantly cheaper, and they perform just as well as new pallets, depending on the condition they are in when you buy them.
+These are usually significantly cheaper, and they perform just as well as newlets, depending on the condition they are in when you buy them.
 Used pallet suppliers often list quality grades on their pallets as a guide for their condition, as there is no standard quality assurance process; however, the grades can serve as a guide.

 Grades of Used Pallets